A STRUGGLE AGAINST COLONIAL OPPRESSION

 CONFRONTING THE PAST

 As the island grapples with lingering divisions and the legacy of its colonial past, understanding the implications of institutions like the Polemi Concentration Camp is, in some ways, crucial for building a more inclusive and just society.
 The lessons drawn from this chapter in Cypriot history also serve as an enduring reminder of the importance of safeguarding individual liberties and promoting social justice in contemporary society.
-As a divided Cyprus moves forward, some claim that there is a need to confront the island’s past, paving the way for a more harmonious future.
+As a divided Cyprus moves forward, some claim that there is a need to confront the island’s past, in order to pave the way for a more harmonious future.